Spirit of the sport and the competition

 Bobsleigh and skeleton have a growing appeal to commercial partners with many of them committed for the long-tem - boosting the stability of the platform for the future.
 Strong sponsorship components enhance both Olympic disciplines and greater sponsor exclusivity means there are a limited number of advertising partners, resulting in strong, clear brand visibility.

-The partnership structure for the FIBT World Cup and World Championship includes; Title Sponsor, Main Sponsor and four LOC sponsors.
+The partnership structure for the FIBT World Cup and World Championships includes; Title Sponsor, Presenting Sponsor, two Main Sponsors and four additional partners.
 The principle contractual rights for the Title and Main Sponsor package include; naming rights, advertising in camera view (20% of banners at the start, finish and along the track as well as logo on all skeleton starting bibs and stickers on both bob and skeleton helmets).
 Additionally – logo integration on all print materials, internet presence, on-site product placement within the winter village and fan tent as well as access to VIP and hospitality areas (including taxi bob rides on the world cup track) are offered.

 Bobsleigh and skeleton have grown from a “niche” sport in a small core of alpine nations to a truly international winter sport.
 Working closely with the Fédération Internationale de Bobsleigh et de Tobogganing (FIBT) since 2003, Infront Sports & Media has embarked on a path of expansion that has resulted in impressive levels of international television coverage.
 Over the last six years, there has been an 84 percent increase in the cumulative audience (across all disciplines) and coverage has also grown impressively – up a huge 313 percent from 2004/2005.

-In 2011/12, the FIBT World Cup competitionswere broadcast in 14 countries and reached a cumulative audience of 499 million watching a total of 857 broadcast hours.
-The World Championship’s gauged a cumulative audience of 81 million from a total of 182 hours of coverage across 12 countries.
+In 2012/13, the FIBT World Cup competitions were broadcast in 25 countries and reached a cumulative audience of 429 million watching a total of 784 broadcast hours.
+The World Championship’s gauged a cumulative audience of 173 million from a total of 208 hours of coverage across 22 countries.

-Sponsors can take advantage of the exceptional global outreach that the IBSF marketing platform provides - offering international exposure and targeted messaging that engages and connects the brands involved with the fans.
+Sponsors can take advantage of the exceptional global outreach that the FIBT marketing platform provides - offering international exposure and targeted messaging that engages and connects the brands involved with the fans.